-- 1/2 pint (8 ounces; 227 grams) Concord grapes, rinsed and de-stemmed
+- 1/2 pound (8 ounces; 227 grams) Concord grapes, rinsed and de-stemmed

 - 2 teaspoons maple syrup

-- 1 750ml bottle sparkling wine
+- 1 750-ml bottle sparkling wine

 Make the thyme simple syrup:

-Preheat the oven to 400 degrees F for the grapes.
+- Preheat the oven to 400 degrees F for the grapes.
 While the oven comes to temperature, add the sugar, water, and 3-4 whole thyme sprigs to a small saucepan.

-Bring to a simmer over medium heat, stirring frequently, until the sugar is completely dissolved and the liquid is clear.
+- Bring to a simmer over medium heat, stirring frequently, until the sugar is completely dissolved and the liquid is clear.

-Cover and steep for 30 minutes.
+- Cover and steep for 30 minutes.

 Roast the grapes:

-Place the grapes in a nonstick baking pan or casserole dish, or on a rimmed baking sheet lined with parchment paper.
+- Place the grapes in a nonstick baking pan or casserole dish, or on a rimmed baking sheet lined with parchment paper.

 - Roast for about 15 minutes, until the grape skins are cracking and separating, and the grapes start to release their juices.

 Make the grape puree:

 - With a silicone spatula, scrape the grapes and any syrupy liquid from the pan into the strainer.

-Stir and press the grapes to break them down and release their juice, leaving the skins and seeds in the strainer.
+- Stir and press the grapes to break them down and release their juice, leaving the skins and seeds in the strainer.
 You'll have about 1/2 cup grape puree.

-Stir 1/4 cup thyme simple syrup into the grape puree.
+- Stir 1/4 cup thyme simple syrup into the grape puree.
 (There will be a bit of leftover syrup remaining; use it for other cocktails or in iced tea.)

-Clean the strainer and re-strain the puree to remove the fine bits of grape particulate.
+- Clean the strainer and re-strain the puree to remove the fine bits of grape particulate.
 I know, it seems nitpicky, but the double-strain means you'll have a prettier drink without any blobs of sediment clinging to the side of your cocktail glass.

 Make the cocktails:

-Pour 3 tablespoons puree into each of 4 chilled coupe glasses.
+- Pour 3 tablespoons puree into each of 4 chilled coupe glasses.

-Add about 1/4 cup sparkling wine to each glass.
+- Add about 1/4 cup sparkling wine to each glass.

 - Garnish with a thyme sprig and serve immediately.